 In Scrumban, your team can use either a physical whiteboard or a visual boarding software.
 Each user story (feature) or task should be represented by either a post-it note on the whiteboard or the equivalent in the visual management software.
 The Scrumban board shows each user story and its status within one of three columns:

 - Work In Progress (WIP)

-The Scrumban board visually represents your user stories and the progress of the team.
-Columns are adapted and expanded as your team’s work progresses.
-Depending on the nature of your project and its complexity, you can add other columns such as priority, design, manufacturing, tests, and so on.
+The Scrumban board represents the progress of the team.
+Depending on the nature of your project and its complexity, you can adapt and expand your board with other columns such as priority, design, manufacturing, tests, and so on.

 Planning meetings are held initially to identify and prioritize all current tasks and which user stories or tasks to complete first.
 Each task should be placed on the board in the “To Do” column.
-When a team member is ready to start work on a task, they would move it to the ‘WIP’ column, and once they complete that task they then move it to the ’Done’ column (or next relevant column if other columns have been added).
+When a team member is ready to start work on a task, they move it to the ‘WIP’ column, and once they complete that task, they move it to the ’Done’ column.

 To keep interactions short, WIP thresholds should be used and a planning trigger should be set to let the other team members know when to do the next planning.
 Similar to Scrum, work iterations in Scrumban are kept short.
 This ensures that your team can easily adapt and amend their course of action to account for a rapidly changing environment.

 The size of the iteration is measured in weeks, with the ideal size of an iteration depending on the work process of your team.
 It is recommended, however, not to exceed two weeks.
 Speed (a measure of productivity) is commonly used by the team to help understand any issues throughput to support continuous improvement.